 Maintain a healthy weight

 Losing weight if you need to can help reduce your blood pressure.
-For instance, if you’re overweight or obese, a 10 percent reduction in your weight may reduce your systolic blood pressure by up to 10mmHg.
+For instance, if you’re overweight or living with obesity, losing even a small amount may help lower your blood pressure.
 Getting down to within a healthy weight range may also reduce your risk of developing a range of other health problems.

 Do more exercise

 Being physically active helps to strengthen your heart and can lower your blood pressure.
 Aim for a total of 150 minutes of moderate intensity activity each week.
 Try swimming, walking, cycling, gardening, dancing or do some exercise classes.
 Not only will your blood pressure benefit, but doing more exercise can also help you lose weight.

 According to the NHS, drinking more than four cups of coffee a day may increase your blood pressure (vii).
 So consider cutting down or switching to decaffeinated versions of coffee, tea and soft fizzy drinks.

 Drink in moderation

 Drinking too much alcohol can raise your blood pressure over time.
 So stick within the recommended maximum of no more than 14 units of alcohol a week for men and women, spread out over at least three days (a unit equals a small glass of wine, half a pint of normal strength lager, cider or beer, or a single pub measure of spirits).
 Cutting down on alcohol can also save calories, which is particularly useful if you need to lose weight.